Skip to content

 1 1 1 | 0

-In addition, we define the number of grover operator repetitions in the model (which is based on the frequency of solutions in the search space), this time 1 repetition is all needed.
+In addition, we define the number of Grover operator repetitions in the model (which is based on the frequency of solutions in the search space).
+This time, only one repetition is needed.

 from classiq import *